rubenwardy/minetest_modding_book/en/chapters/node_metadata.md

 end
 {% endhighlight %}

-Here are all the get functions you can use, as of writing:
+The functions available include:

 * get_string
 * get_int
 * get_float
 * get_inventory

-In order to do booleans, you should use `get_string` and `minetest.is_yes`:
+To get booleans, you should use `get_string` and `minetest.is_yes`:

 {% highlight lua %}
 local value = minetest.is_yes(meta:get_string("key"))